 Ms. Tippett: Oh, this is fun.

-Ms. Tippett: Something also that intrigued me, actually, neither one of you has a really extensive professional training, right?
-I mean, and — this is, you really came to this very late.
-But Béla, I mean, you are the premier banjo player, possibly, in the world.
-And, Abigail, I have to say, when I first experienced the two of you, I also assumed that you were somebody who’d grown up learning this.
-And you play with Béla Fleck.
-And the two of you are this banjo-playing duo.
+Something also that intrigued me — actually, neither one of you has a really extensive professional training, right?
+You really came to this very late.
+But Béla, you are the premier banjo player, possibly, in the world.
+And Abigail, I have to say, when I first experienced the two of you, I also assumed that you were somebody who’d grown up learning this.
+You play with Béla Fleck, and the two of you are this banjo-playing duo.
 And when you were pregnant, some music reporter said, “And now they will give birth to the holy banjo emperor.”
 Right?

-Ms. Tippett: But part of what you’ve been out there talking about — and you delivered the commencement address for Colorado College, for your alma mater.
-And you talked a lot about this way you were open to experience.
-And you really discovered this thing that has become defining.
+But part of what you’ve been out there talking about — and you delivered the commencement address for Colorado College, for your alma mater.
+You talked a lot about this way you were open to experience, and you really discovered this thing that has become defining.
 And in fact, you’re helping to define this kind of music now and the culture.
 But it was very unexpected.
-And you didn’t prepare for it all your life and in a linear way.
+You didn’t prepare for it all your life and in a linear way.

-Ms. Washburn: Well, a piece of my story that I don’t really ever tell because it just adds another 30 seconds is — the fact that when I left Vermont on my road trip to go south, before I was headed to China to become a lawyer, my very first stop was at the Barre Center for Buddhist Studies, and I spent five days meditating.
-And it was the first time I ever meditated in my whole life.
-And to this day, it’s one of the hardest things I’ve ever done, to sit still.
+Ms. Washburn: A piece of my story that I don’t really ever tell because it just adds another 30 seconds is — the fact that when I left Vermont on my road trip to go south, before I was headed to China to become a lawyer, my very first stop was at the Barre Center for Buddhist Studies, and I spent five days meditating.
+It was the first time I ever meditated in my whole life, and to this day, it’s one of the hardest things I’ve ever done, to sit still.
 My body ached.
 I became afraid I was hurting myself.
-And I went into the darkest place.
+I went into the darkest place.
 And one day, I remember I was sitting there.
 It must have been three days in or something, and I went into this very deep place.
 Finally, I wasn’t really thinking a whole lot, and I came out of it hours later, and my entire shirt was covered with tears and boogers.
 I mean, it was not pretty.

 Ms. Tippett: See, that’s what I got out of getting ready to talk to you.
 You don’t really consider yourself to be a great musician.